bkw777/NODE_DATAPAC/README.md

 ## Theory of Operation
 I am still piecing this together.
 This is only my hazy guess at how it works so far:

-U1-U3 form a 0-1023 counter, setting local sram address bits A0-A9.
+The 3 74x161 form a 0-1023 counter, setting local sram address bits A0-A9.
 We'll call this the byte counter.

-U6 sets local sram address bits A10-A17 from the bus AD0-AD7, and latches that setting, ignoring the bus except when triggered to get a new address.
+The 74x374 sets local sram address bits A10-A17 from the bus AD0-AD7, and latches that setting, ignoring the bus except when triggered to get a new address.

 BUS_A8, BUS_A9, Y0, and /A from the bus combine to produce two signals which I am calling /BLOCK and /BYTE.